pyrsia/pyrsia/docs/rfc/readme.md

 ## Implementing a proposal

 The author of a proposal is not obligated to implement it.
 Of course, the proposal author (like any other community member) is welcome to post an implementation for review.

-## Reviewing a proposal

-Periodically, the team will attempt to review the active proposals.
-We try to accept proposals at the monthly team meeting, and actions are recorded in the meeting minutes.
-Every accepted feature should have a core team champion, who will represent the feature and its progress.

 ***